Frequently Asked Questions from Parents about Preschool

 The maximum number of students per class is about 24.
 In the future, we may review the class capacity for a better class environment.

-- Are there homeroom classes?
-How many teachers are assigned to each class?
+- How many teachers are assigned to each class?

-Each class has two homeroom teachers: a foreign teacher and a bilingual Japanese teacher.
-The number of teachers is decided according to the age of the children and what kind of activities in the class.
-The youngest children enrolled in the school have the most support teachers to ensure their safety.
+Each class is managed by a team of three teachers, consisting of two foreign teachers and one bilingual Japanese teacher.
+The number of teachers is decided according to the age of the children and what kind of activities in the class, but due to the large number of staff, we may assign more than the standard number of teachers as needed.

 - Do the Japanese teachers really speak English at all times?